Pan across a desolate landscape

 At first it appears that the planet is completely desolate, but they look for signs of life anyway.
 They discover that it has life when they see a small plant growing in the desert.
 They pull it up - go figure.
 "Where there's one, there must be more!" so, hope renewed, they keep looking.

-- At the beginning of Joe vs. the Volcano.
+- At the beginning of Joe Versus The Volcano.
 A single flower grows in the desolate area outside the factory where Tom Hanks works.

 - Downfall.
 The courtyard of the Fuhrer Bunker appears desolated: full of dirt, shell craters and stockpiled munitions, but Traudl looks down and smiles when she sees a white flower.
 We then see there are other flowers and trees growing around the courtyard.
 But the moment of peace is soon broken by an air raid siren.